skramm/homog2d/docs/homog2d_svgimport.md

 On Debian-based distros, this can be easily done with `$ sudo apt install libtinyxml2-dev`

-To enable its usage in your code you need to do two things:
+To enable its usage in your code, you need to do two things:
 * define the symbol `HOMOG2D_USE_SVG_IMPORT` before including `homog2d.hpp`
 * add the library to the compile line.
 That can be done by adding this to the linking command-line: